Fuckland

-Fuckland is a 2000 Argentine comedy-drama film.
-It was written and directed by José Luis Márques.
+Fuckland is a 2000 Argentine black comedy-drama film written and directed by José Luis Márques.
 The picture was executive produced by Diego Dubcovsky, and produced by Edi Flehner and Mariano Suez.
+The film's plot follows an Argentinian man who travels to the Falkland Islands to impregnate a Native woman in order to demonstrate how to populate the islands with people of his nationality's descent.

 The film was shot on digital video and is the first Latin American film to follow the avant garde Dogme 95 movement minimalist guidelines.

 Plot

 The film takes place decades after the Falklands War between Argentina and the United Kingdom for the control of the Falkland Islands in the South Atlantic Ocean.
 It tells of Fabián Stratas, a magician and stand-up comedian from Buenos Aires, who saves his money from weddings, birthdays, and bar mitzvahs, and uses a hidden camera to document a week-long trip to the Falkland Islands, which he calls "Fuckland".
 He plans to impregnate an islander, reasoning that if only 500 Argentines did the same each year, the islands would soon be overrun with half-Argentines, and he would be the head of a "sexual invasion."

 He sets his eyes on Camilla Heaney, whom he first saw in church.
 He has initial success, having sex with Camilla twice, first in his hotel room and then on the beach.
 He manages to impregnate her before leaving for Buenos Aires, cocky and happy for having achieved his goal and duped his lover.
-However, Heaney gets the last word, making a videotape on Fabian's camera where she denounces him as shallow, condescending and self-centered.
+However, Heaney gets the last word, making a videotape on Fabian's camera where she denounces him as shallow, condescending, and self-centered.
 After this, the camera shows Stratas, unfazed by Camilla's anger, taking a shower while singing the Charly García cover of the Argentine National Anthem.